TotomInc/vue3-select-component/docs/slots.md

 **Type**: `slotProps: { option: Option }`

-Customize the rendered HTML of an option inside the menu.
+Customize the rendered template of an option inside the menu.
 You can use the slot props to retrieve the current menu option that will be rendered.

 ```vue
 <template>